Art forgery: History

 Art forgery dates back more than two thousand years.
 Ancient Roman sculptors produced copies of Ancient Greek sculptures.
 The contemporary buyers likely knew that they were not genuine.
-During the classical period art was generally created for historical reference, religious inspiration, or simply aesthetic enjoyment.
+During the classical period art was generally created for historical reference, religious inspiration, or simply enjoyment.
 The identity of the artist was often of little importance to the buyer.
 The first recorded art forgery was in the Italian Renaissance and has since modernized alongside society.

 During the Renaissance, many painters took on apprentices who studied painting techniques by copying the works and style of the master.
 As a payment for the training, the master would then sell these works.
 This practice was generally considered a tribute, not forgery, although some of these copies have later erroneously been attributed to the master.

 Following the Renaissance, the increasing prosperity of the bourgeoisie created a fierce demand for art.
 Near the end of the 14th century, Roman statues were unearthed in Italy, intensifying the populace's interest in antiquities, and leading to a sharp increase in the value of these objects.
 This upsurge soon extended to contemporary and recently deceased artists.
 Art had become a commercial commodity, and the monetary value of the artwork came to depend on the identity of the artist.
 To identify their works, painters began to mark them.
 These marks later evolved into signatures.
 As the demand for certain artwork began to exceed the supply, fraudulent marks and signatures began to appear on the open market.

 During the 16th century, imitators of Albrecht Dürer's style of printmaking added signatures to them to increase the value of their prints.
 In his engraving of the Virgin, Dürer added the inscription "Be cursed, plunderers and imitators of the work and talent of others".
 Even extremely famous artists created forgeries.
 In 1496, Michelangelo created a sleeping Cupid figure and treated it with acidic earth to cause it to appear ancient.
 He then sold it to a dealer, Baldassare del Milanese, who in turn sold it to Cardinal Raffaele Riario who later learned of the fraud and demanded his money back.
 However, Michelangelo was permitted to keep his share of the money.

 Art forgery was documented as occurring in Imperial China and in contrast with the Western world, forgeries were seen in a much more positive light as the originals and faked works were seen as having the same level of prestige.

 The 20th-century art market has favored artists such as Salvador Dalí, Pablo Picasso, Paul Klee and Matisse and works by these artists have commonly been targets of forgery.
 These forgeries are typically sold to art galleries and auction houses who cater to the tastes of art and antiquities collectors; at time of the occupation of France by German forces during World War II, the painting which fetched the highest price at Drouot, the main French auction house, was a fake Cézanne.